NLP-GJ/github-language/README.md

 Multiple .py files to run model and reproduce the report

-acquire.py, summarize.py, prep.py, model.py
+acquire.py, prepare.py

-Run through .ipynb
+Run through Report.ipynb

 Random states are set as 123 in the notebook